 Patrick Campbell is a person who stammers and paediatric trainee in the East of England.
 He studied at Hull York Medical School before completing Foundation medical training in Manchester.
 He enjoys paediatrics for its variety and kindness.
 His stammer has been present since childhood but his relationship with stammering has changed through his life.
 He values connection to other people who stammer and working together to create new, holistic understandings of stammering.
 He co-edited the book Stammering Pride and Prejudice, an anthology exploring stammering as a different way of speaking rather than a defective one.

 Guy’s and St Thomas NHS Foundation Trust, London

 Lorraine is a practitioner psychologist who works in the Rheumatology department of Guys Hospital in London; she also has a busy private practice.
 She has many years’ experience of working with people with a variety of long term physical and mental health conditions.
 Lorraine’s stammer can be unnoticeable to others and yet has been a challenge in particular in her work life.
 Lorraine’s relationship with her stammering has evolved throughout the years and she believes strongly that cultivating openness and acceptance of our vulnerabilities can allow for growth and change.
-Lorraine has been a mentor for people who stammer working with the Employers Stammering Network, and is conducting research into the application of Acceptance and Commitment training (ACT) for self-advocacy in people who stammer (with Dr David Gillanders, Dr Ute Liersch & Sam Simpson).
+Lorraine has mentored people who stammer working with the Employers Stammering Network and is now the mentoring supervisor for the NHS Stammering Network.
+She is also conducting research into the application of Acceptance and Commitment training (ACT) for self-advocacy in people who stammer (with Dr David Gillanders, Dr Ute Liersch & Sam Simpson).